Refinement Modal Logic: Refinement modal logic

 The execution of this action is depicted in Figure \ref{fig.action}.
 The point of the structure is the one with precondition $\atom$: in fact, $\agent$ is learning that $\atom$, but $\agentb$ is uncertain between that action and the `trivial' action wherein nothing is learnt.
 The trivial action has precondition $\T$.
 It can be executed in both states of the initial model.
 The actual action can only be executed in the state where $\atom$ is true.
 Therefore, the resulting structure is the refinement with three states.

 Action models can also be added as primitives to the multi-agent modal logical language and are then interpreted with a dynamic modal operator --- similar to automata-PDL.
-To get a well-defined logical language the set of action model frames needs to be enumerable and therefore such action models must be finite.
+To get a well-defined logical language, the set of action model frames needs to be enumerable, and therefore such action models must be finite.
 Thus we get {\em action model logic}.
 We now recall the result in Proposition \ref{prop.actionmodel} that on finite models every refinement corresponds to the execution of an action model and vice versa (where the action model constructed from a given refinement may be infinite), but that it is unknown if that finiteness restriction can be lifted.
 If that result can be generalized, that would be of interest, as that would suggest that refinement modal logic is equally expressive as action model logic with quantification over action models.
 If these logics were equally expressive, action model logic with quantification would be decidable---a surprising fact, given that public announcement logic with quantification over public announcements (singleton action models) is undecidable \cite{frenchetal:2008}.

-\paragraph{Software verification and design} Consider a class of discrete-event systems, whose elements represent devices that interact with an environement.
+\paragraph{Software verification and design} Consider a class of discrete-event systems, whose elements represent devices that interact with an environment.
 Each device is described by means of actions $c$ and $u$, respectively called `controllable' and `uncontrollable' actions.
 Given an expected property described by some formula $\phi$, say in $\lang^\mu$, we use refinement quantifiers to express several classic verification/synthesis problems.
+We let $\Box\phi$ stand for $\Box_c\phi\et\Box_u\phi$.

-The \emph{the control problem} \cite{DBLP:conf/mfcs/RiedwegP03}, know as the question ``is there a way to control actions $c$ of the system $S$ so that property $\phi$ is guaranteed?'', can be expressed in $\lang_\G$ by wondering whether
+The \emph{the control problem} \cite{DBLP:conf/mfcs/RiedwegP03}, known as the question ``is there a way to control actions $c$ of the system $S$ so that property $\phi$ is guaranteed?'', can be expressed in $\lang_\G$ by wondering whether